 Resetting the API key

 After logging into the appropriate environment, Go to My Account > Manage Profile page and select API Access option.
 Click on Reset API Key.
+If you reset the API key, make sure you update the new API key on every API call.

 CAUTION Any application using your existing API key will stop working immediately.